 - Visit your local library most have community noticeboards with information about community groups, sports clubs, cultural groups etc. - Talk to other migrants about their experiences.
-Meet up with your local migrant group if you have one. - Meet other parents through your child's school or playcentre activities. - · Join Neighbourly or a Meetup group. - Look on the community noticeboard at your local supermarket. - Talk to your employer about your religious needs they may be able to help you find your closest religious community or worship centre. - Talk to your employer and workmates about your interests and hobbies - they may be able to help you find a sports club or other groups.
+Meet up with your local migrant group if you have one. - Meet other parents through your child's school activities or playcentre. - > Join Neighbourly or a Meetup group. - Look on the community noticeboard at your local supermarket. - Talk to your employer about your religious needs they may be able to help you find your closest religious community or worship centre. - Talk to your employer and workmates about your interests and hobbies - they may know how you can get involved in a sports club or other groups.